Rates of convergence to the local time of Oscillating and Skew Brownian Motions: Introduction

+Let us have a look at the following simplified statement of our key result, that is Theorem~\ref{th:gen:jacod} in Section~\ref{sec:conv:rate}: let $X$ be an OSBM and $r$ be the threshold, let $(L^r_t(X))_{t\geq 0}$ be its symmetric local time at the threshold.
+Then for appropriate constants $c,K\in \RR$ it holds for all $t\in [0,\infty)$ that

-The results we propose are more general, they are \emph{functional limit theorems}: we see the processes as random variables with values in the Skorokhod space of c\`adl\`ag functions.
-Although OBM and SBM behave differently with respect to Brownian motion at the threshold, the speed of convergence, $n^{\frac14}$, is the same as for Brownian motion.
-Euristically the convergence is different than what one might expect (i.e.~$n^{\frac12}$), because the local time in $r$ and its estimator change only when the process is close to $r$.
-And as $n\to\infty$, among $n$ observations of the process on a fixed interval, the number of those which are sufficiently close to $r$ to matter is of order $n^{\frac12}$.
+Although, at the threshold $r$, OSBM (as OBM and SBM) behave differently with respect to BM and in particular the local time $x \mapsto L^x_t(X)$ is discontinuous at $r$, the speed of convergence is the same as for BM: $n^{1/4}$. \begin{remark}[Heuristics on the rate] The convergence is different from what one might expect (i.e.~$n^{1/2}$), because the local time at $r$, and so its estimators, depends on the behavior of the process around $r$.
+Indeed, as $n\to\infty$, among $n$ observations of the process on a fixed interval, the number of those which are sufficiently close to $r$ to matter is of order $n^{1/2}$.
+Think of the random walk approximation of BM. \end{remark}

-As a direct application of Theorem~\ref{th:gen:jacod:SBM} and Theorem~\ref{th:gen:jacod}, we consider classical estimators of the local time of Brownian motion such as the normalized number of crossings.
-Since standard Brownian motion (and by the way reflected Brownian motion as well) is a special case of OBM and SBM, we recover the classical results on the convergence (rates) for these estimators. \\ Other applications of our theoretical results have already been proposed in the literature, for instance: \begin{itemize} \item In \cite{lmt,lmt1} the authors highlight the usefulness of the missing CLT for SBM (our Theorem~\ref{th:gen:jacod:SBM}).
-They study the asymptotic behavior of the maximum likelihood estimator (MLE) of the skewness parameter of a SBM. \item Theorem~\ref{th:gen:jacod}, in particular the example in Proposition~\ref{prop:localtime:conv:OBM}, is a necessary step for analyzing for instance the convergence rate of a MLE estimator for the drift parameter of the drifted OBM considered in \cite{lp2}. \end{itemize}

-Remark that the CLTs of this paper hold also for drifted SBM and OBM as soon as the drift allows for Girsanov's transform (see e.g.~\cite[Theorem~4.19]{lp} for a proof that Girsanov's transform does not affect the stable convergence).
-Extensions to more general statistics of solutions to SDEs with more general discontinuous diffusion coefficient is object of further research.
+The result in Theorem~\ref{th:gen:jacod} is actually more general.
+First, it is a {\em functional limit theorem\/}: the processes are seen as random variables with values in the Skorokhod space of c\`adl\`ag functions.
+Second, it holds also for processes combining pure skew and oscillating behavior and their drifted version, under some suitable assumptions on the drift.
+Therefore, this result extends the existing results on BM to solutions to SDEs with singular coefficients such as OBM, SBM, OSBM, and reflected BM (with suitable drift, by Girsanov's result).
+Extensions to more general statistics of more general singular diffusions is object of further research.
+Nevertheless, in Theorem~\ref{th:crossings}, we prove the analogous of Theorem~\ref{th:gen:jacod} for the well known estimator of the normalized number of crossings when the process is a more general threshold diffusion.

+Let us illustrate, in the next section, few applications of Theorem~\ref{th:gen:jacod} on skewness parameter estimation for SBM.
+Note that, some among them are contributions of this document.
+In addition to those applications, in Section~\ref{sec:applications:base}, we discuss diffusion coefficients estimation for OSBM and propose, in Proposition~\ref{lem:estim:sigma}, estimators for the diffusions coefficients.